tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md

 ---
 headerVersion: 2023.11.25
+lintedAt: '2026-08-22T23:40:59-04:00'
+lintVersion: '3.4'
-tags: [place, status/review]
+tags: [place, status/review, status/check/lint]
+typeOf: settlement
+typeOfAlias: city
 name: Chardon
-typeOf: settlement
+pronunciation: CHAR-din
 whereabouts:
 - {type: primary, location: Drankorian Empire, end: 1059}
 - {type: primary, location: Chardonian Empire, start: 1545}
 dm_owner: tim
 dm_notes: important
-typeOfAlias: city
+POV: '1749'
 title: Chardon
 ---
 # Chardon
+:speaker:{ .middle } *(CHAR-din)*
 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
 -    :octicons-location-24:{ .lg .middle } A city in the [Chardonian Empire](<../chardonian-empire.md>), [Greater Chardon](<../../greater-chardon.md>)
 </div>

 Chardon is a city of many things.
-It is the bustling capitol and seat of government of the [Chardonian Empire](<../chardonian-empire.md>).
+It is the bustling capital and seat of government of the [Chardonian Empire](<../chardonian-empire.md>).
 It is a major center of learning and magic, host to the scholars, wizards, and academics of the [Great Library](<great-library.md>) and the [University of Chardon](<university-of-chardon.md>).
 It is a trade hub and economic powerhouse, known primarily as the only source of processed [chalyte](<../../../../things/materials/chalyte.md>), but also as a city of artisans, producing clocks, optics, fine weaponry, scrolls, and other high value goods, and more recently as a major shipbuilder.

 Founded as a small outpost of the [Drankorian Empire](<../../../../history/historical-realms/drankorian-empire.md>) more than 1000 years ago, over the course of its long history Chardon has grown from a backwater to among the most powerful and cosmopolitan cities of the known world, home to more than 500,000 people.
 Like [Drankor](<../../../drankorian-hinterland/drankor/drankor.md>) before it, Chardon is a city full of professional associations, scholarly societies, private clubs, and collegia, some more secret than others.
 Most well known are the magical organizations: the secretive [Hetaeri Magica](<../../../../groups/chardonian-organizations/hetaeri-magica.md>), the scholarly [Society of the Open Scroll](<../../../../groups/chardonian-organizations/society-of-the-open-scroll.md>), and the famous faculty of the [University of Chardon](<university-of-chardon.md>).
 But numerous smaller societies form the fabric of social life in Chardon.